 · Conceptualize how the AIP model works within the framework of creating sand scenes

 · Discern when to apply DAS/BLS to clients working the sand based on principles of the Window of Tolerance in phase 4 of EMDR therapy

 · Incorporate EMDR therapy, phase 4, with sand scene with specific guidelines

 ABOUT BARBARA SHEEHAN-ZEIDLER, MA, LPC

-Barbara Sheehan-Zeidler is a licensed professional counselor, an EMDRIA approved EMDR consultant, and professional speaker who owns and operates Creative and Caring Counseling in Littleton, Colorado.
+Barbara Sheehan-Zeidler is a licensed professional counselor, an EMDRIA Approved Consultant, and professional speaker who owns and operates Creative and Caring Counseling in Littleton, Colorado.
 Barbara focuses her clinical work with dedicated, courageous adults who have traumatic, complicated histories.
 In addition to her private practice, Barbara provides EMDR consultation for EMDR trained colleagues and is a group facilitator for EMDR Center of the Rockies.
 Barbara is a lifelong learner and describes herself as a neuropsychologically informed, playful, experiential therapist.
-Barbara has been inviting clients to participant in sand scenes since graduating from Regis University in 2009 and has been on the Board of Directors for the Colorado Sandplay Therapy Association since 2013.
+Barbara has been inviting clients to participate in sand scenes since graduating from Regis University in 2009 and has been on the Board of Directors for the Colorado Sandplay Therapy Association since 2013.